miradel51/Self_Supervised_CWS/README.md

 - **SIGHAN10**
     - It contains data in different domains, and we choose "Finance, Literature and Medicine" for our cross-domain experiment.
     - The related [paper](https://aclanthology.org/W10-4126.pdf)
-    - Please look into 'dataset' folder.
+    - Please look into `dataset` folder.

 - **OTHER**
     - It contains "CNC, UDC and ZX" corpora.